privacytools/privacytools.io/README.md

 **Talk to us please.** Join our [subreddit](https://www.reddit.com/r/privacytoolsIO/) and start a discussion.
 This is a community project and we're aiming to deliver the best information available for a better privacy.
 We are also using [/r/privacy](https://www.reddit.com/r/privacy).
 Thank you for participating.

-Please do not submit suggestions here on GitHub - this is only for developing the website.
-Please submit them to our [subreddit](https://www.reddit.com/r/privacytoolsIO/) instead.
+You can submit your suggestions here on GitHub (Issues) and also in our [subreddit](https://www.reddit.com/r/privacytoolsIO/).
 Thank you.

 #Contributing Guidelines